Nagelsmann and Tuchel might have reacted differently. Even a modest win in Wolfsburg showcased Vincent Kompany's genius | Goal.com US

 It's hard to put into words, but all the more palpable on an emotional level: what makes Kompany so strong in such situations.
 Just imagine if his Bayern Munich predecessors, Julian Nagelsmann and Thomas Tuchel, had been directly confronted with a player's criticism of their own style of play.
 It's easy to imagine they would have got their fingers burnt.
 Not necessarily on the merits, but because they sometimes lack Kompany's calm coherence.
 "Tom is a great lad.
 But it's straight after the match and I had a bit more perspective," the FCB coach added.
 Bang—issue resolved.

 That response—both predictable and unusual—mirrored Bayern's entire evening at the sold-out Volkswagen Arena.
-Having already sewn up the league title and still smarting from their Champions League exit three days earlier, Bayern were always likely to lack a spark in Wolfsburg.
+Having sewn up the league title long ago and still smarting from their Champions League exit three days earlier, Bayern were always likely to lack inspiration in Wolfsburg.
 Yet the manner in which 16th-placed VfL unsettled the side widely regarded as Europe's second-best outfit was still remarkable.

 "They could have scored five goals; that wasn't good at all from us," Bischof said after the first half.
 "The first ten minutes were still okay; we saw how we could create chances, but then we simply didn't carry on like that."
-Instead, Wolfsburg repeatedly threatened in front of the Munich goal, yet the outstanding Urbig was always alert.
-"The way Manu (Neuer, ed.) always steps up when he gets the chance is brilliant," Bischof said, praising his keeper.
+Instead, Wolfsburg kept threatening the Munich goal, yet the outstanding Urbig was equal to every effort.
+"The way Manu (Neuer, ed.) saves whenever he gets the chance is brutal," Bischof said, praising his keeper.

 FC Bayern Munich were caught off guard by VfL Wolfsburg in the first half.

-Bayern rarely threatened the Wolves' compact defence.
-Harry Kane had the best chance, stepping up to the penalty spot in the 36th minute.
-He slipped as he struck the ball and saw his effort fly wide—only his second missed Bundesliga penalty in 25 attempts.
-Unusual, yet not entirely unexpected.
-"With Harry, you're usually certain he'll score, but even he's allowed to miss every now and then," noted Bischof.
+Bayern rarely threatened the Wolves, who defended tightly.
+Harry Kane had the clearest chance from the penalty spot, but he slipped as he struck his 36th-minute attempt and saw the ball sail wide.
+Such misses are rare: it was Kane's first Bundesliga penalty failure in 25 attempts.
+Still, the odd slip-up is inevitable.
+"With Harry, you're usually certain he'll score, but even he's allowed to miss once in a while," noted Bischof.

-With little cohesion on show, the mood in the dressing room could only be described as sour.
-Yet, just as in the games against Mainz and Heidenheim, a noticeable improvement materialised after the break.
+With little going right, the mood in the dressing room was understandably sour.
+Yet, as in Mainz and against Heidenheim, a significant improvement materialised after the break—both predictable and remarkable.
 "I also paid tribute to the team for their reaction.
 It's not easy to come out and practically turn everything around.
 We did that again today in the second half," praised Kompany.
 Opposing manager Dieter Hecking agreed.
 "What his counterpart has achieved with Bayern this season is on another level.
 Of course there are more people involved than just Vincent, but you have to congratulate Bayern on the performances they deliver week in, week out.
 Even today, it's not a given that, after such a defeat (against PSG, ed.), they would keep the pressure on us so high and give it their all to still win this match.
 That's worthy of a compliment," said Hecking.

 - Getty Images Sport